 The anaesthetic will gradually wear off some hours later.
-When we are happy that your child has recovered, you will be able to go home.
+When we are happy that the child has recovered, they can go home.

 When you get home

-- Once the local anaesthetic wears off, your child might be uncomfortable but you can give pain relief medicines, such as paracetamol syrup, at home following the dosage instructions on the bottle.
+- Once the local anaesthetic wears off, the child might be uncomfortable but can recieve pain relief medicines, such as paracetamol syrup, at home following the dosage instructions on the bottle.
 Most children only need a dose on the evening of surgery.